-Fair compensation to include salary, benefits, and workload Over \$21 million provided in total employee compensation increases (CSU funded GSIs, campus funded equity, In Range Progressions and Re-classifications) since 2016-17.
-Implemented a new academic payroll calendar to streamline benefits and payroll for faculty.
+Fair compensation to include salary, 1.
+Over \$21 million provided in total employee compensation increases (CSU funded GSIs, campus funded equity, In Range benefits, and workload Progressions and Re-classifications) since 2016-17.
+2. Implemented a new academic payroll calendar to streamline benefits and payroll for faculty.
 Processed COVID-19 related leave programs for employees.
-Implemented Pilot Telecommuting Program in Spring 2022 for staff and managers.
-Recruitment Implemented resume parsing software to streamline hiring selection processes.
-Streamlined recruitment process for staff and MPP searches.
+4. Implemented Pilot Telecommuting Program in Spring 2022 for staff and managers.
+Recruitment 1.
+Implemented resume parsing software to streamline hiring selection processes.
+2. Streamlined recruitment process for staff and MPP searches.
 Created recruiting guidelines, checklists and best practices for search committees and hiring managers.
-Redesigned offer letters to communicate expectations and elements more clearly.
-Launched and implemented PageUp recruiting software as part of the systemwide Common Human Resources System.
-The Academic Senate approved changes to APM 320, which streamlined the hiring process for designated administrative positions.
-Required faculty search committee training in 2019 for each committee to review the concepts and impact of implicit bias on position postings and processes and to evaluate faculty recruitment efforts to ensure diversity in applicant pools and full consideration of candidates.
-Revised templates for position descriptions for search committees to improve tenure-track faculty vacancy announcements.
-Expanded child care services for faculty/staff.
-Onboarding CAIFE team worked on improving the new employee onboarding experience in 2016.
+3. Redesigned offer letters to communicate expectations and elements more clearly.
+4. Launched and implemented PageUp recruiting software as part of the systemwide Common Human Resources System.
+5. The Academic Senate approved changes to APM 320, which streamlined the hiring process for designated administrative positions.
+6. Required faculty search committee training in 2019 for each committee to review the concepts and impact of implicit bias on position postings and processes and to evaluate faculty recruitment efforts to ensure diversity in applicant pools and full consideration of candidates.
+7. Revised templates for position descriptions for search committees to improve tenure-track faculty vacancy announcements.
+8. Expanded child care services for faculty/staff.
+Onboarding 1.
+CAIFE team worked on improving the new employee onboarding experience in 2016.
 Team assessed the current state, benchmarked other campuses, and developed a new orientation program and training for faculty and staff.
-Reduced paperwork, simplified parking pass process, and improved technology set up.
-Additional Navigating Fresno State training offered to assist with onboarding.
+Reduced paperwol simplified parking pass process, and improved technology set up.
+2. Additional Navigating Fresno State training offered to assist with onboarding. a.
 Tenure-track faculty on-boarding was completely redesigned in Fall 2017.
 Key components: earlier start date allowed for a prorated paycheck and full benefits for faculty on September 1; 5-day program spread out over 2.5 weeks; emphasis on teaching effectiveness, professional growth, and scholarly activities.
-Feedback from participants was positive.
-There have been 246 faculty members who participated in theTenure Track Faculty Network (TTFN) since 2016.
+Feedback from participants was positive. b.
+There have been 246 faculty members who participated in theTenure Track Faculty Network (TTFN) since 2016. c.
 Faculty Affairs provided an annual Lecturer Appreciation event in Spring 2019, Spring 2020, and Spring 2021.
-Created New Employee Welcome Guide that is full of essential resources for every stage of the new hire process.
-Introduced Fresno State 101 half-day orientation session in 2018 for new staff and managers.
-New employee welcome baskets created by Kennel Bookstore and provided to new employees.
-Employee welcome events were held in August 2017, 2018, and 2022.
-New MPPs meet Cabinet during the first 90 days of appointment.
+3. Created New Employee Welcome Guide that is full of essential resources for every stage of the new hire process.
+4. Introduced Fresno State 101 half-day orientation session in 2018 for new staff and managers.
+5. New employee welcome baskets created by Kennel Bookstore and provided to new employees.
+6. Employee welcome events were held in August 2017, 2018, and 2022.